Vietnam.vn - Nền tảng quảng bá Việt Nam

 What’s remarkable is that when penalized for this behavior, the model did not change.
 Instead, the AI became more sophisticated in hiding its deception.

-“Typically, state-of-the-art inference models are very explicit about their intent in their CoT,” the researchers explained in a public blog post.
-“For example, they are often explicit about their intent to ‘Let’s hack’ when they want to break a given task.”
+“Typically, state-of-the-art inference models are very explicit about their intent in their CoT,” the researchers explain in a public blog post.
+“For example, they are often so straightforward as to self-report the intention ‘Let’s hack’ when they want to break the given task.”

 They also emphasize that while developers can monitor and detect misbehavior, this natural supervision is fragile.
 “If strong supervision is applied directly to the thought chain, the model can learn to hide its bad intentions while continuing to perform the behavior,” they warn.